crash-g/shakemon/README.md

 We have a few black-box tests that verify the server behavior using mocked HTTP servers to simulate *PokeAPI* and *funtranslations*.

-Tests can be run with `cargo test`.
+Tests can be run with `cargo test` or, if using Docker, `docker run shakemon:latest cargo test --release` (you need to build the image first).

 ## What could be improved